gmulhearn/portable-did-poc/README.md

 3. set `.env` `AGENT_HOST` to your ngrok url, e.g. `AGENT_HOST=https://38eb-2401-d002-ca04-a900-2452-e2fa-70e9-3f6a.ngrok-free.app`
 4. set `.env` `DEMO_DID_METHODS` to `web-to-web` (`DEMO_DID_METHODS=web-to-web`)
 5. run the demo `npm run dev`

+#### Notes:
+* this uses a modified version of did:web method rules, where:
+  * if the did.json contains a `deactivated: true` field, then the DID is "deactivated".
+This is due to did:web not having an official way to deactivate the document whilst retaining the data.

 ### Run the `did:cheqd` -> `did:cheqd` issuer demo
 This flow involves a `did:cheqd` issuer moving from one `did:cheqd` DID to another `did:cheqd`.